-- Set a goal for how to unlock the grant – number of new donors, amount of money raised etc.
+- Set a goal for how to unlock the grant – number of new donors, the amount of money raised, etc.

 Make sure to give your evangelist network the tools they need to promote this challenge.
 Write social media copy, include images, and provide links to your donation page.

 A challenge like this builds momentum, creates a sense of community, and gets people excited about supporting your mission.

 Once you’ve acquired your new donors make sure you have a follow-through plan in place after they donate.
 You shouldn’t just throw them into your current email stream.
 An immediate acknowledgment letter and a triggered automated welcome email series will do the trick.

 If this sounds overwhelming to you, it may be time to invest in an automated tool that can do all of this – and more – for you.
 Integrated nonprofit CRM solutions include the ability to create custom donor receipts that send automatically every time someone makes an online donation as well as trigger an automated welcome series.

 Let’s make the most of Giving Tuesday by using these three proven tactics from Black Friday to impact the world for good.

 Want to learn more about the impact of a Giving Tuesday campaign?
 Take a look at last year’s Giving Tuesday stats and revenue figures.